Scalable CRC screening solutions

 The importance of offering a choice between structural or stool-based testing is included in this guideline in recognition of the role of patient values and preferences and as a practical implementation strategy to improve adherence.

-The Cologuard test has broad nationwide coverage
+The Cologuard test offers easy ordering and broad, nationwide coverage

 Couple sitting at a kitchen table reviewing information on a laptop.